SaaS onboarding best practices for 2024 [+ Checklist]

 Visual cues can also be product bumpers that guide new users to achieve their desired outcomes.

-What is a Product Bumper in SaaS?
+What is a product bumper in SaaS?

-A product bumper can be:
+A product bumper can be product tours, tooltips, and hotspots.

 Product Tours